 - Download, install and launch MiniTool Power Data Recovery.

-- Next select the target partition or device from the right window.
+- Next select the target partition under Logical Drives or select the device under Devices and click Scan.

 - Check the scan result to find desired files after the scan finishes.
 Tick them.